ZaidAfane3/phase2-docs/README.md

 after applying the csi driver there were a couple of issues and I had to edit the controller deployment/daemonset with the following:
 1. Add tolerations for controlplane node
-2. remove `--enable-multitenancy` from deployment and daemon-set because it was causing an issue because it has to do smth with GKE.
+2. remove `--enable-multitenancy` from deployment and daemon-set because it was causing an issue because it has to do something with GKE.

 Finally, the Storage Class is deployed using the manifest found [`k8s/cluster/storageclass.yaml`](https://github.com/ZaidAfane3/todo-infra/blob/main/k8s/cluster/storageclass.yaml).

 ## Image Pull Secret
-To create the secret a key in json format is needed to authenticate conatinerd with gcp artifcate registry
+To create the secret a key in json format is needed to authenticate containerd with gcp artifact registry

 ```sh
 gcloud iam service-accounts keys create key.json \